-- 8.2.1 The Board shall introduce a process of regular and rigorous self assessment and evaluation of its own operations and performance and that of its Committees and if established, Advisory Groups.
-Where appropriate, the Board may determine that such evaluation may be independently facilitated. - 8.2.2 Each Committee and, where appropriate, Advisory Group must also submit an annual report to the Board through the Chair within 6 weeks of the end of the reporting year setting out its activities during the year and including the review of its performance and that of any sub-Committees it has established. - 8.2.3 The Board shall use the information from this evaluation activity to inform: - The ongoing development of its governance arrangements, including its structures and processes; - Its Board Development Programme, as part of an overall Organisation Development framework; and - The Board's report of its alignment with the Assembly Government's Citizen Centred Governance Principles.
+- 10.2.1 The Board shall introduce a process of regular and rigorous self-assessment and evaluation of its own operations and performance and that of its Committees and Advisory Group.
+Where appropriate, the Board may determine that such evaluation may be independently facilitated. - 10.2.2 Each Committee and, where appropriate, Advisory Group must also submit an annual report to the Board through the Chair within 6 weeks of the end of the reporting year setting out its activities during the year and including the review of its performance and that of any sub-Committees it has established. - 10.2.3 The Board shall use the information from this evaluation activity to inform: - The ongoing development of its governance arrangements, including its structures and processes; - Its Board Development Programme, as part of an overall Organisation Development framework; and - The Board's report of its alignment with the Welsh Government's Citizen Centred Governance Principles.

-8.3 External Assurance
+10.3 External Assurance

-- 8.3.1 The Board shall ensure it develops effective working arrangements and relationships with those bodies that have a role in providing independent, external assurance to the public and others on HEIW's operations, e.g., the Auditor General for Wales. - 8.3.2 The Board may be assured, from the work carried out by external audit and others, on the adequacy of its own assurance framework, but that external assurance activity shall not form part of, or replace its own internal assurance arrangements, except in relation to any additional work that the Board itself may commission specifically for that purpose. - 8.3.3 The Board shall keep under review and ensure that, where appropriate, HEIW implements any recommendations relevant to its business made by the National Assembly for Wales's Public Accounts Committee and other appropriate bodies. - 8.3.4 HEIW shall provide the Auditor General for Wales with any assistance, information and explanation which the Auditor General thinks necessary for the discharge of their statutory powers and responsibilities.
+- 10.3.1 The Board shall ensure it develops effective working arrangements and relationships with those bodies that have a role in providing independent, external assurance to the public and others on DHCW's operations, e.g., the Auditor General for Wales. - 10.3.2 The Board may be assured, from the work carried out by external audit and others, on the adequacy of its own assurance framework, but that external assurance activity shall not form part of, or replace its own internal assurance arrangements, except in relation to any additional work that the Board itself may commission specifically for that purpose. - 10.3.3 The Board shall keep under review and ensure that, where appropriate, DHCW implements any recommendations relevant to its business made by the Welsh Government's Audit Committee, Senedd Cymru/Welsh Parliament's Public Accounts Committee and other appropriate bodies. - 10.3.4 DHCW shall provide the Auditor General for Wales with any assistance, information and explanation which the Auditor General thinks necessary for the discharge of their statutory powers and responsibilities.

-9. DEMONSTRATING ACCOUNTABILITY
+11. DEMONSTRATING ACCOUNTABILITY

-9.0.1 Taking account of the arrangements set out within these SOs, the Board shall demonstrate to the communities it serves and to the Welsh Ministers a clear framework of accountability within which it:
+11.0.1 Taking account of the arrangements set out within these SOs, the Board shall demonstrate to the communities it serves and to the Welsh Ministers a clear framework of accountability within which it:

-- Conducts its business internally; - Works collaboratively with NHS colleagues, HE and FE establishments, regulators, partners, service providers and others; and - Responds to the views and representations made by those who represent the interests of the communities it serves and other stakeholders, including its officers and healthcare professionals. - 9.0.2 The Board shall, in publishing its strategic and operational level plans, set out how those plans have been developed taking account of the views of others, and how they will be delivered by working with their community and other partners. - 9.0.3 The Board shall also facilitate effective scrutiny of the HEIW's operations through the publication of regular reports on activity and performance, including publication of an Annual Report. - 9.0.4 The Board shall ensure that within HEIW, individuals at all levels are supported in their roles, and held to account for their personal performance through effective performance management arrangements.
+- Conducts its business internally; - Works collaboratively with NHS colleagues, regulators, partners, service providers and others; and - Responds to the views and representations made by those who represent the interests of the communities it serves and other stakeholders, including its officers and health and care professionals. - 11.0.2 The Board shall, in publishing its strategic and operational level plans, set out how those plans have been developed taking account of the views of others, and how they will be delivered by working with the community and other partners. - 11.0.3 The Board shall also facilitate effective scrutiny of the DHCW's operations through the publication of regular reports on activity and performance, including publication of an Annual Report for each financial year on how it has discharged its functions during that year. - 11.0.4 The Board shall ensure that within DHCW, individuals at all levels are supported in their roles, and held to account for their personal performance through effective performance management arrangements.

-10. REVIEW OF STANDING ORDERS
+12. REVIEW OF STANDING ORDERS